Find more about Nicholson below. First, check out our interactive infographic about historic Nicholson and the surrounding region:

 In February 1904, a destructive fire burned nearly half the town.
 In response to this fire, and previous fires, the Nicholson Fire Company #1 was chartered on February 29, 1904.
 The all volunteer fire company was one of the first established in the area.
 The Nicholson Fire Company #1’s first steam engine, a Silsby Pumper with a Foxwater Tube Boiler, was delivered in 1906.
 This steamer was built by the American Fire Engine Company in Seneca Falls, NY.

 From 1908 to 1932, the Northern Electric Railway, also known as the Scranton, Montrose & Binghamton Railroad, operated an interurban trolley line between Scranton, Lake Winola, and Montrose, PA.
 The Northern Electric Railway not only transported passengers, but also carried freight, including agricultural products like milk.
 Although the railway had planned operations to Binghamton, NY, the automobile and competition from the DL&W eventually put the trolley line out of business.
 The original trolley station in Nicholson burned in 1926, but the successor station still exists today and is located in Nordahl Park off of State Street.
+Click here for a Google Map of the entire trolley line.

 Below is a Google Map of Nicholson that includes a walking tour and photos of historical buildings: